Praveensenpai/bumsBot/README.md

 | `SESSION_NAME`        | Session name, set to **bums**   |
 | `PHONE`               | Your phone number               |
 | `SLEEP_DELAY_MINUTES` | Delay between tasks, in minutes |

 ---

+## Getting Your Telegram API ID and Hash

+To obtain the **API ID** and **API Hash** for Telegram, follow these steps:

+1. **Log in to Telegram**: Use the official [Telegram Web](https://web.telegram.org/) or app to log in to your account.

+2. **Access the Telegram Developer Portal**:
+   - Go to [https://my.telegram.org](https://my.telegram.org) and sign in with your Telegram credentials.

+3. **Create a New Application**:
+   - After logging in, click on **API Development Tools**.
+   - Choose **Create new application** and fill in the required details, like the app name, platform (e.g., Desktop), and a short description.

+4. **Get Your API ID and Hash**:
+   - Once you complete the form, Telegram will provide you with an **API ID** and **API Hash**.
+Copy these and paste them into your `.env` file for BumsBot.

+These credentials allow your bot to interact with Telegram.
+Keep them secure and avoid sharing them publicly.

+---